acteng/update-your-capital-schemes/docs/user-guide/index.md

 ![Your schemes](schemes.png)

 If you have schemes that need reviewing then a notification banner will be shown.
-This will say how long you have to provide updates until the end of the reporting month.
+This will say how long you have left to provide updates until the end of the reporting month.

 Individual schemes that need reviewing will have a “Needs review” tag alongside them.
 To view or update a scheme you can click the scheme reference.